bethropolis/suplike-social-website/README.md

 ## other user pages
 other pages include comments page, post page, settings page, topics page, stories page and notifications page.

+## Plugins (beta feature)
+with plugins you can extend the functionality of the app and add more features to the app.

 ## Admin dashboard
 <details  open>